nes11/CV/README.md

 # **Agnès Garoux**
 #### Github: [nes11](https://github.com/nes11)

--	JavaScript enthusiast (MERN stack – Mongo, Express, React, Node)
+-	Self-taught JavaScript developer (MERN stack – Mongo, Express, React, Node),
--	Excellent work ethic
+- Excellent work ethic, as demonstrated throughout my career, and by my commitment to self-teaching,
--	Committed to life-long learning and personal development
 - Qualified teacher of Modern Foreign Languages

 [Tech skills](#technical-skills) | [Projects](#projects) | [Education](#education) | [Experience](#experience) | [Additional information](#additional-information)

 With a diverse background that goes well beyond tech skills, I am looking to join a team that fosters a challenging and supportive environment.
 I have trained as a full-stack JavaScript developer, building APIs in Express.js and frontends in React.
-I have focused on learning how to deliver value in a timely fashion whilst also striving to craft elegant, well-designed code.
+I learned how to deliver value in a timely fashion whilst also striving to craft elegant, well-designed code.

-I have strong interpersonal skills and excellent work ethic that I acquired through a long career as a teacher and a degree in communications.
+I have strong interpersonal skills that I acquired through a long career as a teacher and a degree in communications.
 I have also briefly trained as an Agile Coach.
-I am involved in the JavaScript community, attending meet ups such as the London Node User Group, and I benefit from the mentorship of a senior developer.
+I am involved in the JavaScript community (e.g. London Node User Group), and I benefit from the mentorship of a senior developer.

-While I loved teaching a class of children, a career as a developer appeals to me because of the strong emphasis on self-development.
-I really enjoy learning new skills and new ways of thinking, and forming opinions on the latest programming paradigms: I favour FP over OOP, immutability over mutation, and value SOLID code design where applicable.
 I am looking for a junior position with a company that values the soft skills I bring to the table and will nurture my career as a developer.

 ## **Technical skills**
++ JavaScript ES6 / Functional programming
 + MERN stack:
   * MongoDB
   * Express.js